 Over on the Godot website and update on the status of the Vulkan renderer that is the marquee feature of Godot 4.0.
 Vulkan is the Khronos Group’s new low level rendering alternative to OpenGL, that enables developers to get much closer to the metal than previous graphics APIs.
-Development of the new Vulkan renderer was started back in May 2019 and has progressed rapidly since.
+The development of the new Vulkan renderer was started back in May 2019 and has progressed rapidly since.
 Development is on Github under the vulkan code branch.

 Details from the Godot news site: